ANUcybernetics/panic/README.md

 ## TODO

+- add a "details" view for each network with:
+  - list & descriptions of each model (possibly live-updating with latest output each one)
+  - stats (time to camels, rainbows, etc.)
 - add rolling cookie/URL param to QR code
 - add metadata to prediction
 - port vestaboards code, add (as array) to prediction model